Pros and cons of technology in education and Can technology replace teachers?

 Educational technology allows students to communicate with others across the globe, Through email, chat rooms, discussion boards & other digital communication methods, students can exchange ideas & information with others, Technology tools allow for the development of an extensive community of learners all working towards the accomplishment of the same goal.

-Using technology in the classroom allows for more active learning, you can increase engagement through online polling or asking quiz questions during lectures, Technology tools in the classroom help ensure full participation, Online polling & the other tools help to engage all students, Online engagement systems allow you to regularly check in with students for feedback on course materials & assignments.
+Using technology in the classroom allows for more active learning, you can increase engagement through online polling or asking quiz questions during lectures, Technology tools in the classroom help ensure full participation, Online polling and other tools help to engage all students, Online engagement systems allow you to regularly check in with students for feedback on course materials & assignments.

 Technology tools can automate a lot of your tedious tasks, Automation can speed up tedious, time-consuming tasks, such as keeping track of student attendance & performance, Engagement tools can help streamline grading for writing assignments, discussions & participation, as well as answer common student questions, that otherwise could seem daunting due to their objective nature.

-Technology tools promote independent learning to students, The internet is full of a treasure trove of information, it can serve as an educational resource for students, Even without the assistance from parents and teachers, and students can look up their lessons online, Electronic books & web-based content are updated in real time, feeding the students with the most current information, helping them become more knowledgeable even outside the classroom setting.
+Technology tools promote independent learning to students, The internet is full of a treasure trove of information, it can serve as an educational resource for students, Even without assistance from parents and teachers, and students can look up their lessons online, Electronic books & web-based content are updated in real-time, feeding the students with the most current information, helping them become more knowledgeable even outside the classroom setting.

 Educational technology has the potential to lower textbook & tuition prices, With resources more accessible and in great abundance, the cost of textbooks is likely to decrease, Tuition will decrease when learning is done online, By taking out the factors that contribute to a higher tuition fee, such as utility bills & transportation allowance of teachers, the overall cost of education will be lower.